hrehfeld/QuakeInjector/README.md

 ```

 ### Building
 To build a jar, grab the source and run the following command in the root directory.
+The jar will be in the `build/libs` directory.

 On Windows:
 ```